ToliaGuy/typed-jsx-language-tools/README.md

 More context: [Type-safe children in React and TypeScript](https://www.totaltypescript.com/type-safe-children-in-react-and-typescript).

-But with the typed-jsx the type is a `string` as it is supposed to be.
+But with the **typed-jsx-language-tools** the type is a `string` as it is supposed to be.

 ![test](images/option-typed-vs-default.png)

-_Typed vs default: correct `string` inference for children._
+_Typed JSX vs Default behaviour_

 ### The solution
 Instead of asking TypeScript to typecheck JSX directly, we:
-- Transform JSX into plain TS with source maps.
+- Transform JSX into plain TS.
 - Get the TypeScript language service to typecheck that TS.
 - Map the results back to the original TSX so hovers and diagnostics point to the right place.